-To equip trainees with the knowledge and skills to comply with the Hazardous Substances and New Organisms Act (1996) and prepare them to be approved handlers.
+To equip trainees with the knowledge and skills to comply with the Hazardous Substances and New Organisms Act (1996) and prepare them to be certified handlers.

 The course has a practical component during which trainees learn how to safely store and handle hazardous substances in their place of work.
 This makes the course relevant for Handlers, Purchasers, Transporters and Receivers of Hazardous Substances and Storage, Management and Health and Safety Personnel.